Fears over impunity grow as Haiti probes president's slaying

 Bedford Claude, the Port-au-Prince prosecutor overseeing the case, did not return messages for comment.

-A recent report submitted to the United Nations Human Rights Council that has not been made public but was shared with The Associated Press condemned what it called chronic impunity in Haiti and the lack of an independent justice sector.
+A recent report submitted to the United Nations Human Rights Council condemned what it called chronic impunity in Haiti and the lack of an independent justice sector.

 “The judiciary remains in a state of chronic dysfunction,” the report said, blaming increased political interference, threats against judicial officials and lack of resources among other things.
 “Corruption is rampant and there are clear indications of the judiciary acting to vindicate political and other ends, rather than those of justice.”